-Pop-up Globe, the world’s first full-scale temporary working replica of the second Globe, the theatre Shakespeare and his company built and opened in 1614 after the first Globe theatre burned to the ground, is coming to Melbourne.
+Pop-up Globe, the world’s first full-scale temporary working replica of the second Globe, the theatre Shakespeare and his company built and opened in 1614 after the first Globe theatre burned to the ground, is finally coming to Perth!

 “Our audiences are blown away by the immersive experience of seeing Shakespeare performed in the space for which it was written.
 The relationship between actor and audience, the spectacular space itself, together with the power of Shakespeare’s incredible work, means attending plays at Pop-up Globe is totally different from anything you’ve seen before,” says Gregory.

 “This isn’t dusty Shakespeare.
 This is now.
 Alive.
 Like a party,” adds Gregory.